ptomli/spring-integration-version/README.md

 ```

 `spring-integration-version` simply declares a `dependencyManagement` entry for
-each Spring Integration module, at it's own `project.version`.
+each Spring Integration module, at its own `project.version`.
 So,
 `spring-integration-version` `2.1.5.RELEASE` will result in any Spring
 Integrtion transitive dependency being imported at `2.1.5.RELEASE`.
 Done,
-finished and klar!
+finished and klaar!

 There are companion projects to handle other SpringSource project versions, such
 as